ShravyaJakkani/Codveda-Internship/README.md

   -  Build secure and scalable backend APIs.

-    Implement user authentication and protected routes.
+  -  Implement user authentication and protected routes.

-    Manage project structure in a collaborative GitHub environment.
+  -  Manage project structure in a collaborative GitHub environment.

-# Codveda-Internship